msantic/react-useeffect-dynamic-import/README.md

 ```
 cd app
 npm install
-npm run dev
+npm run start
 ```

-If everything went well, the browser should open at http://localhost:4444.
-Open the developer tools and check for errors while trying to import and render the remote React component.
-If the useEffect function in the RemoteComponent.jsx file is commented out, everything should work fine.
+Open browser at http://localhost:4444  and check the developer tools console for errors while trying to import and render the remote React component.
+If the useEffect function in the RemoteComponent.jsx file is commented out, everything works fine.

 With useEffect code the error is: